Featured Resident-Led Projects

 As the ward service junior resident in December 2016, Katherine Werbaneth was tasked with performing lumbar punctures on two separate patients with suspected Creutzfeldt-Jakob disease within a span of 10 days.
 She sought out guidance from the Stanford policy on safety precautions related to this condition, but felt that it lacked sufficient detail.
 Dr. Werbaneth presented on this topic at Morbidity, Mortality, & Improvement conference and found that other residents shared her experience.
 Dr. Werbaneth decided to survey the top 50 neurology programs in the country and found significant variability in safety policies.
 Dr. Werbaneth presented her findings at a platform presentation at AAN, where the project was awarded an Abstract of Distinction, one of 24 out of over 3000 abstracts.
 A manuscript describing the study has been published in The Neurohospitalist.

 Improving communication when transferring stroke patients out of the ICU

 A team of residents, led by Dr. Nick Murray, studied the process of transferring stroke patients out of the ICU and identified lack of standardized communication as an opportunity for improvement.
 The main intervention was to devise a standardized checklist completed by the transferring Neurocritical Care team.
 In pre-post analyses, the implementation of this checklist was associated with reductions in median hospital length of stay and a perception among residents of increased patient safety.
-A manuscript describing this project is in press in The Neurohospitalist.
-As a Neurocritical Care fellow, Dr. Murray continues to seek opportunities to improve transitions of care.
+A manuscript describing this project has been published in The Neurohospitalist.